+What’s the difference between child care and preschool?
 Are child care and preschool programs so different?
 Is one elite and the other just convenient?
 Are there different requirements for teachers?
-I’ve worked in both types of programs, so I wanted to give you the scoop on the difference between child care and preschool!
+I’ve worked in both types of programs, so I thought I would clear the confusion!

 Every school and program is different, so do your homework and research any location you are interested in.